umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 If you have lots of people on the call then this won't really viable, and instead you could select just a few people to talk to.
 Perhaps ask people to raise their hand if they're new, or from abroad, and then ask them to say hello.
 Of course it is completely up to you how you handle all this, but we've had some feedback that people really appreciated being invited to say something, as otherwise they would have left at the end without ever un-muting themselves.

+## Having an itinerary

+We have a number of different types of meetup, so having an agenda (itinerary) is useful for both us, as organisers, and participants.
+It gives the meetup some structure and boundaries.
+If you are just having an informal chat, it can be just as useful tomake it clear to those attending that this is the framework.

 ## Helping speakers

 Before you're about to hand over to your speaker, make them a co-host of the meeting so that they can share their screen.
 Ask your attendees to keep their videos on if they don't mind, as it helps the speakers to see engaged faces as they talk.